 So how do you achieve this?
 Well don't worry there are lots of simple things you can do and more importantly some things you should stop doing to build this trust and in this article we show you how with a few techniques used by experienced bunny owners and bit of time and perseverance and you can at least get this situation to be manageable without too much stress and at best make it a normal everyday activity.

-Firstly it's worth putting on a long sleeved shirt in case they do struggle so you can calmly lower them down without dropping them if they kick and scratch.
-Then approach them remaining calm and as much as possible behave naturally around them like no big thing is about to happen to them or you will get their guard up.
-Try not to talk or make any loud noises, bunnies have very sensitive hearing, and this will add to their stress.
-Don't tempt them with food as they will be focused on this and will want to get free to get the food, it's also not good if they struggle with food in their mouth.
+Firstly it's worth putting on a long-sleeved shirt in case they do struggle so you can calmly lower them down without dropping them if they kick and scratch.
+Then approach them, remaining calm and behaving as naturally as possible around them like no important thing is about to happen to them or you will get their guard up.
+Try not to talk or make any loud noises, bunnies have extremely sensitive hearing, and this will add to their stress.
+Do not tempt them with food as they will be focused on this and will want to get free to get the food, it is also not good if they struggle with food in their mouth.

 If you don't succeed on your first few attempts break away, let them calm down and reassure them with some treats, then try again.
 There is no point getting upset with them as any telling off will simply make them more timid and even aggressive towards you.

-Hold your bunny securely but not too tightly against your body, and make sure its bottom is will supported.
-If it struggles don't try and hold them there, calmly put them down with some reassuring words and a reward.
+Hold your bunny securely but not too tightly against your body, and make sure its bottom will support.
+If it struggles do not try and hold them there, calmly put them down with some reassuring words and a reward.